smartdevicelink/sdl_evolution/proposals/NNNN-developer-oem-communication.md

 ## Motivation

 Currently, OEMs are offered a simple form via the [SDL Developer Portal](https://smartdevicelink.com) which sends an email to the selected application developer.
-However, this method does not allow for the tracking and organization of specific issues an OEM has identified with an application on their head units, fragments the SDL developer experience by requiring the use of an external communication method (email) for additional follow-up, and creates a high risk of leaving important stakeholders out of the communication loop.
+However, this method does not allow for the tracking and organization of specific issues an OEM has identified with an application on their head units, fragments SDL developer experiences by requiring the use of an external communication method (email) for additional follow-up, and creates a high risk of leaving important stakeholders out of the communication loop.

 Ideally, all communication between an OEM and an application developer should be viewable and actionable from the [SDL Developer Portal](https://smartdevicelink.com).
 From the Developer Portal, OEMs should be able to:
 * Initiate, view, and reply to general text-based messages from an application developer